 Hybrid Information - Identification is encoded and printed to make it readable by both machines and people.

 Tracking - Handheld readers are best suited for flexible, on-the-spot, mobile checks, such as scanning a facility without having to remove any item, or identifying misplaced equipment.

 Monitoring - Fixed readers can be adapted onto server cabinets to automate real-time visibility at the rack level.

 Interoperability - Some IT Asset Management (ITAM) systems facilitated RFID integration by providing native support.

 Embedded - OEMs rely on customized tagging solutions that are embeddable in the hardware at point-of-manufacture to enable tracking features from cradle to grave.

 Whether you need to track laptops, mobile devices, PCs, removable storage devices, servers, routers, network cards, or other IT assets, Xerafy has tags that meet industry standards and are engineered for the job.
 Available for both equipment retrofit and source-tagging, the award-winning Xerafy RFID Tags and Labels are designed to deliver optimal performance for IT Assets, be they used On-Metal, Off-Metal, or In-Metal.
 Compact form factors are available to fit blade servers, rack locations, and mobile devices.
 More options are available regarding memory, materials, and mounting options.

 DATA CENTER AUTOMATION

-Data Center Managers rely on RFID systems to support critical functions such as IT Asset life cycle management, security, physical inspections, and compliance.
+Data center automation leverages RFID systems for critical operational functions such as IT Asset audits, physical inspections, security, and compliance.